spacebanana420/gpaint/README.md

-# gpaint
+# GPaint

 GPaint is a theme editor for [Geany themes](https://www.geany.org/download/themes/).
-It allows you to adjust and manipulates the colors of a theme with contrast, saturation and more.
+It allows you to adjust and manipulate the colors of a theme with contrast, saturation and more.

 # Requirements and how to use